Why do we teach this course?

 Statistics gives students the opportunity to broaden their knowledge in a key component of maths that is relevant to everyday life.
-They’ll develop a core statistical grounding, as well as transferable skills and understanding that’s applicable to a range of other subjects.
+You'll develop a core statistical grounding, as well as transferable skills and understanding that’s applicable to a range of other subjects including the sciences, Computer Science and Engineering.
+Mathematical fluency is an important and valuable skill that will help you in any career.

 What does the course involve?